uspki/policies/certificate-policy.md

 - US Federal Government mission needs and changes to procedures to support the missions
 - CAB Forum Baseline Requirements updates

-If changes to CAB Forum Baseline requirements are made and have applicable requirements earlier which required compliance earlier than 365 days from the last update, the Federal PKI Policy Authority will update the policy to meet those compliance timeframes and ensure all CA's and CA CPS are updated.
+If changes to CAB Forum Baseline requirements are made and have applicable requirements which require compliance earlier than 365 days from the last update, the Federal PKI Policy Authority will update the policy to meet those compliance timeframes and ensure all CA's and associated CA Certification Practice Statements are updated.

-Each CA SHALL develop, implement, enforce, and update at least every 365 days a Certification Practice Statement that describes in detail how the CA implements the requirements of this CP.
+Each CA SHALL develop, implement, enforce, and update at least every 365 days a Certification Practice Statement (CPS) that describes in detail how the CA implements the requirements of this CP.

 An annual self-assessment shall be conducted by any CA operating under this Certificate Policy and the accompanying CA CPS to show compliance with the latest version of this certificate policy and the CAB Forum Baseline Requirements.
 The CA shall indicate the self-assessment by incrementing the CPS version number and adding a dated changelog entry to the change record.

 ## 2.1 Repositories
 The CA SHALL make revocation information for Subordinate Certificates and Subscriber Certificates available in accordance with this Policy.

-The CA shall post all CA certificates and CRLs issued by the CA in a repository that is publicly accessible through all Uniform Resource Identifier (URI) references asserted in valid certificates issued by that CA. The CA SHALL also document the Uniform Resource Identifiers for CA certificates and CRLs in the CPS.
+The CA shall post all CA certificates and CRLs issued by the CA in a repository that is publicly accessible through all Uniform Resource Identifier (URI) references asserted in valid certificates issued by that CA. The CA SHALL document the Uniform Resource Identifiers for CA certificates and CRLs in the CPS.

 ## 2.2 Publication of information
 The Federal PKI Policy Authority SHALL publicly post this Certificate Policy on \<INSERT URL>, ensuring it is readily accessible on a 24x7 basis.